4.34 from 6 votes

 Recipe Notes

 I love taking this salad to potlucks and BBQs.
-It is an elevated potlck recipe and fresh salad everyone can enjoy, even if some have food allergies.
+It is an elevated potluck recipe and fresh salad everyone can enjoy, even if some have food allergies.
 I like to shop the specials at the supermarket and find different berries or fruit that go on sale.

 It’s especially pretty when served in small 6-8 ounce see-through cups.
 You can serve it on a big white platter or tiered cupcake stand.
 There is just something about an individual serving that is so cute.
 Add a dollop of whipped cream and a little lime zest on top to add a little something, something.
 Haha!